 Day at leisure or time for an optional excursion.

 This morning, make your own way to Copenhagen central train station.
 Depart Denmark by train bound for Sweden and its charming capital Stockholm.
 The two cities are connected by the engineering wonder that is the Oresund Bridge, one of the world's longest bridges.
 After crossing the bridge, travel across the lovely landscape of the Swedish countryside, via Malmo, situated on the coast and directly opposite Copenhagen over the Kattegat Straits.
-Make your own way from Stockholm central train station to the Central Hotel Stockholm or similar and check in for two nights.
+Make your own way from Stockholm central train station to your hotel.
+2 nights at First Hotel Kungsbron (3*) or Clarion Sign Hotel (4*) or similar.

 Today enjoy city sightseeing by bus through the city's districts, past famous buildings and landmarks.
 Remainder of the day at leisure or time for an optional excursion.